 Named after Sir Andrew Clarke, Singapore's second Governor, Clarke Quay is located along the iconic Singapore River.
 Previously colonial Singapore's commercial center, Clarke Quay is now best known for its dining options, nightlife, and as a tourist attraction.
 The architectural design of Clarke Quay has won much critical acclaim, winning the 2007 Cityscape Architectural Review Award (Tourism, Travel & Transport – Built) and the Cityscape Asia Awards and Best Waterfront Development in 2008.

-Available housing in the area primarily consists of condominiums, such as Watermark@Robertson Quay, Robertson 100 and River Place condominiums.
+Available housing in the area primarily consists of condominiums, such as Watermark@Robertson Quay, Robertson 100, Oxley Edge, The Inspira and River Place condominiums.
+New Launch Condos in the area that have caught considerable attention from eager buyers include The Landmark, One Pearl Bank and Canninghill Piers.
 With their modern facilities and favourable location - which guarantees stunning views from their apartments - it's no wonder why these condos are in high demand.
 In addition, there are many service apartments for rent in the area, such as Park Avenue Clemenceau, Somerset Liang Court and Village Residence Clarke Quay.

 What better way to enjoy good food and drink than to pair it with a gorgeous view of the Singapore River?
 Be it day or night, quality food and view is guaranteed.
 A seafood meal is a must while dining along the riverside, is it not?
 Head to Red House Seafood Restaurant, which is a short walk from Clarke Quay, to enjoy Chinese seafood dishes, especially the crab, lobster and other fish dishes, which are enormously popular.